EJP Marketing Co. ~ Inspired by a Grandmother’s Love

 I named EJP Marketing Co. after my grandmother to both honor her and gift myself with constant inspiration.
 All of the traits she exhibited in her 82 years are traits I strive to weave into EJP Marketing Co.: resilience, kindness, inspiration, endurance, love, respect, peace, a thirst for knowledge, willingness to ask for help, motivation to stay positive and — most of all — the ability to remain steadfast in our values regardless of the situation.

-Since her passing, I have been filled with many emotions — sadness, anger, fear and inspiration.
+Since her passing, I have been filled with many emotions — sadness, anger, joy, fear, and inspiration.
 The latter because I get to go to work at EJP and honor her legacy every day… and I know she will always be proud of me.
 She wanted me to be successful, but she also wanted me to love myself and treat others with respect.

 “I’m proud of my grandmother, who never gave up and has instilled that same fire in me.